 Breast cancer is the most common form of cancer in women in the U.S. today.

 At CoxHealth, we're dedicated to women's health and we're committed to bringing the latest cancer treatment technologies to the Ozarks.
-We offer Mammosite®, the most advanced, state-of-the-art equipment for the treatment of breast cancer.
-Mammosite offers convenience, shorter treatment time and fewer side effects, and preserves more breast tissue than traditional radiation therapy.
+We offer the most advanced, state-of-the-art equipment for the treatment of breast cancer.
+We provide advanced radiation therapy focused on convenience, shorter treatment time, fewer side effects and preserving more breast tissue than traditional radiation therapy.

 One in seven women will develop breast cancer in her lifetime, and the disease accounts for 32 percent of all cancers that occur in women.
 Yet approximately 80 percent of all breast lumps are NOT breast cancer.
 Fewer than 1 percent of all breast cancers occur in men, and majority of women who develop breast cancer have NO significant risk factors.
 Following recommended screening guidelines and understanding common risk factors are the best ways to protect your health.

 Fibrocystic breast condition may also be called fibrocystic disease, cystic disease, or chronic cystic mastitis.
 Fibrocystic changes are NOT cancer.
 These changes are related to the way the tissue of your breast responds to the estrogen and progesterone hormones in your body.
 Your milk glands and milk ducts respond to these hormones by becoming larger and retaining fluid.
 This fluid can become trapped and the pockets that develop are called cysts.